Lajule/hfay/README.md

 hfay
 =====

-An OTP application to demonstrate how to use [cowboy](https://github.com/ninenines/cowboy)'s websocket handler.
+An OTP application to demonstrate how to use [cowboy][1]'s websocket handler.
-The application also uses [mnesia](http://erlang.org/doc/man/mnesia.html) database provided with Erlang.
+This application also uses [mnesia][2] database provided with Erlang.

 Config
 ------

+You can configure HTTP server

 ```
 [